Easy Vision Test

 For contact lens wearers only: please bring in your original boxes or your previous contact lens prescription.
 Please note that this test can only renew your contact lenses if your are happy with

 Please note this test will check and update your prescription, however it is not a health exam of the eyes.
 The American Optometric Association (AOA) recommends a comprehensive eye exam every two years for adults 18 to 60 years old, and yearly exams for seniors 61 and older.

 Q. If I wear contact lenses can I take a Smart Vision Exam?

 A. Yes.
 You can get a renewal / updated contact lens prescription and/or a prescription for glasses.

 A. The Smart Vision Exam utilizes an FDA Registered Class I Medical Device.
 The device is safe for use on all patients and effective in generating accurate prescriptions.

 Q. Who qualifies as a candidate for Smart Vision Exams?

-A. Anyone 12 – 65 years old with no prior health problems and have not been diagnosed with specific eye problems such as glaucoma, cataracts, and macular degeneration.
-12-17-year-old patients will require parental approval and their guardian will have to confirm the patient had a full eye health exam in the past 2 years.
+A. Anyone 16 – 65 years old with no prior health problems and have not been diagnosed with specific eye problems such as glaucoma, cataracts, and macular degeneration.
+16 and 17-year-old patients will require parental approval and they will have to confirm the patient had a full eye health exam in the past 2 years.

 Q: Will I be seeing an eye doctor during the exam?

-A: No. Our doctors will be reviewing results offsite.
-They will email you if additional information is needed.
+A: No. Our doctors will be reviewing results off-site like telemedicine.